 • You can assess your and your family’s risk of developing type 2 diabetes by completing the Indian diabetes risk score test.

 Common symptoms of type 2 diabetes include:

-- Increased hunger.
-Without enough insulin to move glucose into your cells or obstacle to insulin to help glucose move into the cells, your cells and organs become depleted of energy.
+• Increased hunger.
+Without enough insulin to move glucose into your cells or an obstacle to insulin to help glucose move into the cells, your cells and organs become depleted of energy.
 This triggers intense hunger.